ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 Set the following permissions to decide what actions are available when users interact with orders:

-- `order/create` - to control whether the user can create a new order
+- `order/create` - to allow the user to create a new order
-- `order/view` - to control whether the user can view orders
+- `order/view` - to allow the user to view orders
-- `order/update` - to control whether the user can change status of an existing order
+- `order/update` - to allow the user to change status of an existing order
-- `order/cancel` - to control whether the user can cancel an existing order
+- `order/cancel` - to allow the user to cancel an existing order